teoh4770/CP411/final_project/proposal_template.md

 5. As a player, I want the game to render in real time so I can see instant feedback on my action.

-### The architecture
+### b.
+The architecture

 We will adopt an **MVC (Model, View, Controller)** design pattern:

-- **Model:** Handles the game's logic, including position updates, collision detection, and scoring.
+**Model (Game Logic)**, Handles the data and logic:
+- Keeps track of the logo’s position, velocity, and color.
+- Detects collisions and updates the score when the logo hits a corner.
+- Manages the player's score and resets the game state if needed.

+**View (Rendering)**, manages what the user sees:
-- **View:** Renders the DVD logo, window edges, and color transitions.
+- Draws the DVD logo, edges, and score on the screen.
+- Updates the visuals dynamically (e.g., changes the logo color after collisions).

+**Controller (Input)**, handles player input:
+- Processes arrow key presses to move the DVD logo.
-- **Controller:** Processes player input and communicates with the Model to update the game state.
+- Communicates these actions to the Model to update the logo’s position.

 ## Milestones & schedule